 Sweet juicy ribs bones, tender smoky meat with a tantalizing sauce.
 Oh, they were good!
 You want to enjoy these Korean BBQ short ribs with your loved ones before we officially say goodbye to summer.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
-And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
-Thank you so much for reading, and till next time!
+And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

-- 3 lb beef short ribs with bones
+- 2 lb beef short ribs with bones

 If you like this recipe, check out the BBQ Chicken Wings Recipe recipe adapted from this recipe!

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.

 Editor’s Note: This post was originally published on June 18, 2012.
 The content, recipe, and images have been updated in September 2017.